ilovethisid/Educational-Ascii-Game-engine/README.md

-# OSS
+# EAG Engine
+Educational Ascii Game engine

 This is a repository for open source software project.

-We have decided to implement C++ Console Game Engine.
+We have decided to implement C++ Ascii Game Engine.
 The links that might help are below: